migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 5. Solve the puzzle, using the SAT reducer and solver.
 6. Find the pipe paths for each cell, then determine a coordinate path to drag the mouse through.
 Then execute the mouse instructions and solve the puzzle.

-You'll notice I made the bot for macOS.
+I made the bot for macOS only.
 The most important reason is that my primary machine is a macbook.
-Also, the macOS app store supports some mobile applications designed for iOS thanks to their shared parent company.
+Also, the macOS app store supports some mobile applications designed for iOS (such as Flow Free) thanks to their shared parent company.
 This allows me to run Flow Free without the use of a virtual machine or emulator such as BlueStacks.

 ### Initializing the bot

 I implement the bot as an object, and upon creation it does several things:
 1. Find the game window and move it to focus.
 This just saves time, since during testing it gets pretty annoying switching from my code editor or terminal to the other window so mouse clicks work correctly.
-It also helps to check that the game is actually open before doing anything.
+It also helps to check that the game is actually open before doing anything and potentially clicking in unwanted places.
 2. Get the location and dimensions of the window.
 This allows the bot to function in any (normal) setting and removes the need to hard-code numbers or position the game window in a certain location.
 3. Get the monitor dimensions.
 This is useful later for image processing.
 I have not tested every monitor dimension so this doesn't guarantee system compatibility, but it should work for all reasonable screens.